Aml-Hassan-Abd-El-hamid/space-war/README.md

 I used three libraries in this game to help me do the next:

-"class" : that one was used in the course to help us in building classes & objects in love2d & lua so I reused.
+"class" : that one was used in the course to help us in building classes & objects in love2d & lua .
 "suit-master" : that one was used to hellp me with building the menues to get the no.of players and time from the user.
 "cron" : that one was not really necessary  but I liked to use as it made building a timer more easier in love2d.